 – Bimodal late heavy bombardment (LHB):

-+++ Our former binary-Companion perturbed Plutinos in a brief, early bimodal pulse at 4.22 Ga, followed by the perturbation of cubewanos from 4.1-3.8 Ga in the broader, main bimodal pulse.
++++ Our former binary-Companion perturbed Plutinos in a brief, early bimodal pulse at 4.22 Ga, followed by the perturbation of cubewanos from 4.1-3.8 Ga in the broader, main bimodal pulse, presumably due to the outward migration of the 1:4 mean-motion resonance of binary-Companion that first passed through the Plutinos, followed by the cubewanos.

 – Bimodal distribution of hot and cold Jupiters:

-+++ Asymmetrical FFF explains the distinct gap between the bimodal distribution of gas-giant exoplanets into hot Jupiters in low ‘hot’ orbits and cold Jupiters in higher ‘cold’ orbits as a hiatus in the flip-flop mechanism, during the pithy first hydrostatic core (FHSC) end stage of the prestellar phase, with a corresponding desert of gas-giant masses at 4 Mj, the mass of the FHSC.
++++ Asymmetrical FFF explains the distinct gap between the bimodal distribution of gas-giant exoplanets into hot Jupiters in low ‘hot’ orbits and cold Jupiters in higher ‘cold’ orbits as a hiatus in the flip-flop mechanism during the brief formation of the pithy first hydrostatic core (FHSC), which marks the end of the prestellar phase.
+If the mass of the FHSC is about 4 Mj, then the hiatus in FFF during the FHSC phase could also explain the desert of gas-giant planets in this mass range.

-– – – Hierarchical accretion suggests that planetary migration causes some gas-giant planets core accreted in cold ‘Goldilocks’ orbits to migrate inward to become hot Jupiters; however, planetary migration does not explain the distinct gap between the two populations, and hierarchical accretion with planetary migration has no explanation for the 4 Mj desert.
+– – – Hierarchical accretion theory suggests that planetary migration causes some gas-giant planets formed in the Goldilocks zone to migrate inward and become hot Jupiters; however, planetary migration does not explain the distinct gap between the two populations, and hierarchical accretion with planetary migration has no explanation for the 4 Mj desert.

 – Bimodal distribution of hot and cold classical KBOs: